dansc0de/cc-docker/README.md

 ## Testing the Image

 To test that your image works, run the container with the following command and visit `http://localhost:5000` in your browser to verify the application is running.
 If a web page renders, you're ready to submit the assignment.
+Assuming you have pushed your image to DockerHub.

 ```bash
 docker run -p 5000:5000 -it --rm --name app [YOUR DOCKER HUB REPO]/cs1660-assignment2:v1